How to apply for a Withdrawal under Extenuating Circumstances (WE)

 - Employment Grounds: a dated letter from your employer on letterhead, indicating the change in employment status which occurred after the course drop deadline date.

 - Compassionate Grounds: documents supporting travel for attending to family emergencies: death certificate (see Note), published obituary, police report, fire report, victim impact statement, completed insurance forms, airline ticket, flight boarding pass (screenshot acceptable), a Health Care Provider Statement if applicable.

 - Other Grounds: documents attesting to and explaining the precise circumstances.

 NOTE: All supporting documents must be submitted in English; it is your responsibility to have them officially translated.
 You should keep all of your documents for your own records.

 7. Wait to hear from the WE office by email.
-Continue to attend classes and complete all course requirements, if applicable, as you wait for a decision.
+Continue to attend classes and complete all course requirements (including mid-term and final exams) if applicable, as you wait for a decision.

 The wait varies.
 Peak volume is immediately prior to the last day of classes at the end of a term, or during the exam period, when final grades are posted, or when the enrollment period is about to start.

 When a decision has been made, you will be contacted by email and the decision will be recorded on your Academic Record on goSFU.
 Please check your SFU email account regularly.
 Due to the high volume of WE appeals submitted, it is difficut to say how long it will take to adjudicate a request.
 For processing questions about WE appeals, contact the Office by email at firstname.lastname@example.org.